TABLE OF CONTENTS

 Locked staking assets (Nucypher, Casper, Flow, Rose) Karma will be awarded on the Monday after the upcoming staking period begins.

-Starter Karma does not expire.
-Weekly Karma expires after 12-weeks on a rolling basis.
+While Starter Karma does not expire, weekly Karma expires after 18-weeks on a rolling basis.

 What can I do with Karma?